bellingcat/auto-archiver/docs/source/how_to/run_instagrapi_server.md

 ---

-## 1. One-Time Local Setup
+## Optional: Manual / Local Setup

-This generates a session file using your login details so Instagram recognises your login as authentic.
-This will be reused automatically by the server script, and can also be passed to the Docker container.

-### 🔧 Step-by-step:
+If you'd prefer to run the server manually (without Docker), you can follow these steps:

 1. **Navigate to the server folder (and stay there for the rest of this guide)**:
    ```bash